A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 A M D Seth-Smith

-Tony Seth-Smith worked in the Kenya Game Department for three years before entering the safari industry as a professional hunter.
+Anthony Martin Donald Seth-Smith (b.1937) worked in the Kenya Game Department for three years before entering the safari industry as a professional hunter.
 He was a full member of the East Africa Professional Hunters Association and one of the original members of the International Professional Hunters Association.
 He has hunted extensively throughout Africa - Kenya, Uganda, Tanzania, Southern Sudan, Zambia and Botswana.
+He co-wrote 'Donald's War: The Diary Of A Settler In The East Africa Campaign' with his daughter in-law, Julia Seth-Smith.

 For The Honour Of A Hunter

-For The Honour Of A Hunter by Tony Seth-Smith (1996) is an account of his life of working in Kenya as a big game hunter and guide before hunting was banned in that country in favour of large scale poaching.
+For The Honour Of A Hunter by A M D (Tony) Seth-Smith (1996) is an account of his life of working in Kenya as a big game hunter and guide before hunting was banned in that country in favour of large scale poaching.

 Stephen J Smith

-Stephen Smith (d.1993) was one of Africa's well-known professional hunters based in Kenya.
+Stephen Smith (1931 - 1993) was one of Africa's well-known professional hunters based in Kenya.
+He started with Ker & Downey then later moved to Laddy & Ada Winzca's company Hunters & Guides.
+Stevie Smith was the founder of PHASA, chairing the first meeting in 1978.
 Until his untimely death he was the editor and publisher of 'Rowland Ward's Records of Big Game'.

 The Atlas Of Africa's Principal Mammals